mnedelchev-vn/pancakeswap-sniper-bot/README.md

 * pm2

 ## Installation
-Clone this repository and run `npm install`.
+Clone this repository ( or download from Code -> Download ZIP ) and run `npm install` inside the project folder.
 This command will download all the needed libraries which the bot needs to work properly.

 ## Usage
 You can run the script using `node` or `pm2` commands.
 I personally like to use the `pm2` command on my server, because PM2 is a process manager which takes care for my script to run 24/7.